Vishalkondi/Cricket_Game/README.md

 License
 This project is open-source and available under the MIT License.

-Feel free to customize the README further based on your project specifics and any additional features you may have implemented.
+Make sure to replace the path-to-your-screen